My Habits of Being

 I offer editing services through Crosshill Creek Publications, my new LLC.
 I’m a better editor than writer.
 Back in 1979 my editor was not a friend.
 Too ruthless and critical.
 A writer needs to be two persons in one.
 Eventually, my editor, who knows more than the writer, became a friend.
 Economy, simplicity, clarity: three hallmarks of good prose, which I show writers how to achieve.
 And I bring to editing a long apprenticeship with the finest of writers, Wayne Johnson, a Stegner fellow, and Iowa Writer's Workshop graduate.

 I began teaching English literature and writing in 1967.
 I’m still doing it.
 After twelve years as a secondary teacher in California, I moved to the college & university level, and taught in foreign countries, plus the USA.
 Since 2005 I’ve been an instructor for a Virginia community college’s adult program.
-Twice a year I offer literature classes on writers I love.
+Twice a year I have offered literature classes on writers I love.
 Best of all, I don’t have to give grades.
-My next course will be on the Irish writer, Edna O’Brien, scheduled for September 2020.
-I also offer private writing lessons and greatly enjoy helping students move from idea to finished article, story, or book.
+In October 2023, the subject will be The Landscape of Literature, Memory, and Aging.
+The course will draw on the 31 courses I have taught for RCC-RILL the past eighteen years.